FAIR-Chem/fairchem/demo/ocpapi/README.md

 ### Skip relaxation approval prompts

 Calls to `find_adsorbate_binding_sites()` will, by default, show the user all pending relaxations and ask for approval before they are submitted.
-In order to run the relaxations automatically without manual approval, `adslab_filter` can be set to a function that automatically approves any or all adslabs.
+In order to run the relaxations automatically without manual approval, `adslab_filter` can be set to a function that automatically approves any or all adsorbate/slab (adslab) configurations.

 Run relaxations for all slabs that are generated:
 ```python